3BMLabs/building.py/docs/usage/CoordinateSystem.md

 #### Parameters:
 - `new_origin_coordinatesystem` (`Point`): The origin point of the new coordinate system.
-- `DirectionVectorZ` (Vector3): The direction vector that defines the Z-axis of the new coordinate system.
+- `DirectionVectorZ` (Vector): The direction vector that defines the Z-axis of the new coordinate system.

 #### Returns:
 `CoordinateSystem`: A new CoordinateSystem object oriented along the specified direction vector with its origin at the given point.